amirmasoudabdol/Bilbo/docs/doxygen/Classes/structsam_1_1_subjective_outlier_removal_1_1_parameters.md

 [SubjectiveOutlierRemoval](/doxygen/Classes/classsam_1_1_subjective_outlier_removal/)'s parameters.

 These are parameters specific to this hacking strategy.
-You can set them either progmatically when you are constructing a new [SubjectiveOutlierRemoval](/doxygen/Classes/classsam_1_1_subjective_outlier_removal/), e.g., `[SubjectiveOutlierRemoval](/doxygen/Classes/classsam_1_1_subjective_outlier_removal/) sor{<name>, {min, max}, ssize};`.
+You can set them either pragmatically when you are constructing a new [SubjectiveOutlierRemoval](/doxygen/Classes/classsam_1_1_subjective_outlier_removal/), e.g., `[SubjectiveOutlierRemoval](/doxygen/Classes/classsam_1_1_subjective_outlier_removal/) sor{<name>, {min, max}, ssize};`.

 Or, when you are using `SAMrun` to run your simulation.
-In this case, your JSON variable must comply with the name and type of paramters here.
+In this case, your JSON variable must comply with the name and type of parameters here.
 For example, the following JSON defines the default subjective outliers removal.